msjimc/circularMT/Guide/README.md

 Figure 45: Setting the  ```Move up-down``` value to 185 gives the TRNF label enough pace to be written.
 <hr />

-## Saving the image to a 300 dpi image
+## Saving the image as a high DPI image

-Once you are happy with the display image, it can be saved as a 300 (are just over) dpi TIFF, bitmap, PNG or JPEG image by pressing the ```Save``` button to the right of the ```Save image``` label (blue box in Figure 44 a).
-This will prompt you to select a location and enter a file name before saving the image as a ~300 dpi image.
+Once you are happy with the display image, it can be saved as a high dpi TIFF, bitmap, PNG or JPEG image by first setting the required DPI value in the DPI of save image control and then pressing the ```Save``` button to the right of the ```Save image``` label (blue box in Figure 44 a).
+This will prompt you to select a location and enter a file name before saving the image as a high dpi image (100 to 1,000 dpi).

 ![Figure 46](images/figure46.jpg)